 Brigham and Women’s Hospital is a world-renowned teaching hospital of the Harvard Medical School.
 It provides cutting-edge treatment and technologies in a setting that emphasizes quality patient experiences safety.
 The hospital’s dedication to medical education has fostered a prestigious residency program.
 BWH is a leader in clinical, translational, bench, and population-based research studies and bears the distinction of being a top recipient of research grants from the National Institutes of Health.

-SMCI and Dr. Systrom are committed to reporting on progress of this project to the community as new data becomes available.
+Solve M.E. and Dr. Systrom are committed to reporting on progress of this project to the community as new data becomes available.